-Bulky packaging may appeal to consumers but increased sales may not cover the decreased capacity to store the packaged items in space efficient manner or store them in a way that maximizes the use of space.
+Bulky packaging may appeal to consumers but increased sales may not cover the decreased capacity to store the packaged items in a space-efficient manner or store them in a way that maximizes the use of space.

 The environment within which the product packaging will be used can be of overriding importance.